Lab: Using Git CLI in GitHub Actions

 Workflow File

-Create the workflow file .github/workflows/misc-github-cli-integration.yml
+Create the workflow file .github/workflows/misc-github-cli-integration.yml with the following content:

 name: Misc - GitHub CLI Integration